MaterializeInc/materialize/doc/developer/platform/formalism.md

 correctness always holds.

 Users query Materialize using SQL.
-That SQL is interpreted by an *adapter*, which transforms SQL queries into updates or reads of specific TVCs at specific times.
+That SQL is interpreted by an *adapter*, which transforms SQL queries into updates, reads, or creation of specific TVCs at specific times.
 Those times (where not explicitly specified) are chosen by a *timestamp oracle*.
 The adapter sends writes to storage, and reads values from compute.